drupke/ifsred/README.txt

 to deal with GMOS data; however, this can be easily modified for any instrument.

-Finally, IFSRED contains some GMOS-specific software:
+Finally, IFSRED contains some GMOS- and NIFS-specific software:

 - Drop-in replacements for GFEXTRACT, GFTRANSFORM, GMOSAIC, and GSCALIBRATE in the v1.12 release of the Gemini IRAF package.
 These permit the propagation of a variance plane.
 - A routine to create a map of the GMOS image plane prior to resampling from hexagonal to square pixels.
+- Routine to remove scattered light from NIFS data.
+- Routines to align, DAR-correct, and merge NIFS data.
+Starts with data prior to processing by NIFCUBE to allow variance propagation.

 -------------------------------------------------------------------------
 REQUIREMENTS